alxelerator/alxeleratoR/README.md

 Function | What it should do
 --- | ---
-alpha_div() | Calculate alpha diversity metrics on a phyloseq object. cal_log1p_score() | Calculate recalibration matrix for heatmaps Apply transformation function of log avoiding 0 (1p). cal_z_score() | Calculate recalibration matrix for heatmaps Apply transformation function Z score is difference to mean divided by sd.
+alxinit() | Set some convenient environmental variables and load a clean publication-ready ggplot2 theme (cowplot) alpha_div() | Calculate alpha diversity metrics on a phyloseq object. cal_log1p_score() | Calculate recalibration matrix for heatmaps Apply transformation function of log avoiding 0 (1p). cal_z_score() | Calculate recalibration matrix for heatmaps Apply transformation function Z score is difference to mean divided by sd.